-Norm Champ’s Compliance Calculus™ is a methodology financial services firms can use to develop a compliance program.
+Norm Champ’s Compliance Calculus™ is a methodology that financial services firms can use to develop a compliance program.

 If you’re interested in having Norm speak at your next event on the Compliance Calculus™ program, please contact firstname.lastname@example.org.